Back

 Secondly, set a clear timeline for the project.
 Determine when you want the project to be completed and identify any critical milestones along the way.
 Consider potential factors that may affect your timeline, such as complexity of the project or regulatory requirements.
 This way you’ll be able to track the progress and make adjustments if needed.

 Finally, assess your budget.
-A detailed financial plan will help you find software development companies who are ready to work with the amount of money you’re willing to invest.
+A detailed financial plan will help you find software development companies who are ready to work with the budget you’re willing to invest.
 Besides, it’s like knowing how much you can spend before you go shopping in order to make smart choices.
 For example, if the funds are limited, you can make an MVP with the most basic set of features.
-MVP can be fine-tuned as the budget grows.
+An MVP can be fine-tuned as the budget grows.
 If you’re sure about the idea and its success, you can order an app with advanced functionality.

 Considering these factors will help both you and your future software development partner to fully understand the terms of cooperation and the expected results.